Character page for the webcomic Ava's Demon. Beware spoilers!

 - Deadpan Snarker: Funnily enough she starts showing shades of this after she dies.Ava: Well that SUCKS because I have no desires!
 Except maybe to get rid of YOU.

 Wrathia: A lot of things suck at the moment, so you can spare me your newly discovered snarky attitude.

-- Emotional Powers: Ava's pact side tends to act up when she is feeling angry or flustered.
+- Emotional Powers: Ava's demonic side tends to act up when she is feeling angry or flustered.

 - Eye Colour Change: Along with skin tones.

-- Fangs Are Evil: After drinking the Pact Potion.
+- Fangs Are Evil: After drinking the vial.

 - Foil: Maggie is hers, right down to their opposite Color-Coded Characters.